-If faculties use digital suppliers recommended by their web development teams, website projects should be consistent with the university’s branding, CMS preference, and more.
+If every faculty uses development agencies recommended by their central web development teams, web projects should be consistent with the university’s branding, CMS preference, and more.
 The agencies they prefer to work with should be like an extension of the in-house team.

-There is, however, the chance of rogue departments working with other digital agencies and stepping away from the university’s centralised web development standards.
+There is, however, the chance of rogue departments with their own budgets working with other digital agencies (outside of the preferred supplier list) and stepping away from the university’s centralised web development standards.

-The risk of faculties going their own way can lead to increased web development costs for building and maintaining a variety of platforms, inconsistencies in university branding, performance reporting difficulties and overall a less sustainable digital approach.
+The risk of faculties going their own way can lead to increased web development costs for building and maintaining a variety of platforms, inconsistencies in university branding, data security risks, performance reporting difficulties and overall a less sustainable digital approach.

-A popular reason for adopting Drupal is the CMS’ flexibility to support a centralised, hub and spoke content model whereby a single platform codebase is maintained at the core (the hub), containing key university content and design components, and sub-sites for faculties that can be built and launched quickly (the spokes).
+A popular reason for adopting Drupal is its flexibility to support a centralised, hub and spoke content model whereby a single platform codebase is maintained at the core (the hub), containing essential university content and design components, and various frontends for faculties, research projects, key web services, etc. that can be built and launched quickly (the spokes).

 Using this approach, new functionality can be developed centrally and rolled out as required to faculty sub-sites in an almost drag and drop fashion.
 The same goes for security patches and design updates.

-A picture is worth a thousand words as they say, so here’s a video from IWMW17 of Oxford University’s Drupal-based web publishing platform Mosaic and how they went about building it.
-This is a great example of how to build a user-centric, cost-effective CMS that centralises web development standards across university faculties.
+A picture is worth a thousand words, so here’s a video from IWMW 2017 of Oxford University’s Drupal-based web publishing platform Mosaic and how they went about building it - a great example of how to build a user-centric, cost-effective CMS that centralises web development standards across university faculties.